david419kr/steamless-controller-dualshock4-dualsense/README.md

 - HidHide is optional but checked by default.
 It is recommended for Steam usage so the physical Steam Controller/Puck can be hidden while the virtual controller remains visible.
 - Virtual controller creation is handled internally by a patched [VIIPER](https://github.com/Alia5/VIIPER) sidecar.
 Users do not need to run `viiper.exe` manually.
 - When using HidHide with Steam, enable Steamless Mode first, then restart Steam.
 If Steam is already running, Steam may see both the physical controller and the virtual PlayStation controller at the same time.
+- `Auto Enable Mode -> Auto Restart Steam` only restarts Steam when Steam is already running.
+The manual `Restart Steam` tray action still launches Steam even when it is not running.

 <img width="685" height="583" alt="image" src="https://github.com/user-attachments/assets/de920d6d-5e2c-4b37-b3ae-8029708d64e0" />
 <img width="512" height="239" alt="image" src="https://github.com/user-attachments/assets/a7ffceb8-4ac2-4f34-88f3-1833251141af" />